-CIA station chief in Vienna recalled amid criticisms of management and handling of ‘Havana Syndrome’ cases
+CIA station chief in Vienna recalled amid criticism of management and handling of mysterious ‘Havana Syndrome’ cases

 In a recent call to affected State Department employees, Secretary of State Antony Blinken said he places a high priority on the issue and will work to keep the workforce informed about efforts to address the incidents.

-As U.S. lawmakers have pressured the Biden administration to address the phenomenon, the National Security Council has sought to encourage employees across the federal government to report any potential health issues they may be experiencing.
+As lawmakers pressure the administration to address the phenomenon, the National Security Council has sought to encourage employees across the federal government to report any potential health issues they may be experiencing.
 An increase in reported health incidents has ensued.
 In some cases, government employees have reported that they experienced symptoms related to Havana Syndrome but upon further diagnosis the ailments were attributed to other factors, said a senior administration official.

 What to know about ‘Havana Syndrome’, the mysterious illness affecting U.S. officials around the world

 As the mystery of what’s behind the attacks has deepened, the number and severity of incidents has grown.
 An intelligence officer traveling with Burns in India earlier this month reported symptoms of Havana Syndrome and required medical attention, according to current and former officials.
-Some saw that incident, which was first reported by CNN, as a message to the spy agency’s leadership that they too can be targeted anywhere in the world.

-However, there is no clear pattern to the health events, roughly 200 of which have been reported around the world in the past five years, on every continent except Antarctica.
+Some saw that incident, first reported by CNN, as a message to the spy agency’s leaders that they can be targeted anywhere in the world.
+Yet there is no clear pattern to the health events, roughly 200 of which have been reported around the world in the past five years, on every continent except Antarctica.

 In public remarks last week, David Cohen, the CIA’s deputy director, said the agency was trying to attribute the source of the incidents.
 “In terms of have we gotten closer, I think the answer is yes, but not close enough to make analytic judgment that people are waiting for,” Cohen said.